jake-young-dev/rpi-microk8s-playbook/README.md

 ## Usage
 1. <b>Open the Raspberry Pi imager and insert your SD card</b>
 2. <b>Flash the LTS ubuntu version to your SD card</b> <br />
-The specific release we want is under "Other general purpose OS's" > "Ubuntu" > Ubuntu Server 22.04.5 LTS (64-bit) Server OS with long-term support for RPI zero 2w/3/4/400
+The specific release we want is under "Other general purpose OS's" > "Ubuntu" > Ubuntu Server 22.04.5 LTS (64-bit) Server OS with long-term support for RPI zero 2w/3/4/400 <br />
-This has only been tested on this specific Ubuntu version, others may be needed for different models.
+This has only been tested with the above OS on RPI 3/4, it  make work with others but I cannot guarantee.
+Submit an issue if you find bugs.
 3. <b>Configure OS </b> <br />
 In the imager preconfigure the Pi's hostname, user/password, wireless/internet, and enable SSH allowing password login
 4. <b>Write OS to SD card</b>